sportsdunia logo

 Yuto Nagatomo (Image credit:@Webaslan/X)

-The 38-year-old Yuto Nagatomo is a full-back for J1 League Side FC Tokyo.
-His 142 caps are the second most for a Japanese soccer player, only behind Yashuhito Endo.
+Currently active, the 39-year-old Yuto Nagatomo is a full-back for J1 League Side FC Tokyo, making his professional debut in 2007.
+A staggering 142 caps for Japan means he is the second most for a Japanese soccer player, only behind Yashuhito Endo.
 Nagatomo scored only four times for Japan but was a force to reckon with on the defensive line.
-He donned the Japanese colors at the 2010, 2014, 2018 and 2022 World Cups.
+He donned the Japanese colours at four FIFA World Cups from 2010 to 2014, 2018, to 2022.

-Nagatomo began his club career with FC Tokyo in 2007.
-He went on to join Serie A club Inter Milan.
+The legendary full-back began his club career with FC Tokyo in 2007, but is remembered for his lengthy spell with Italian giants Inter Milan.
+The former Galatasaray man also represented Ligue 1 outfit Olympique Marseille.
 He started 170 games for the Italian side and scored 9 goals.
-Yuto also played for Galatasaray and Marseille.
-He returned to FC Tokyo in 2021.
+Yuto returned to his homeland in 2021.

 AppsGoalsAssistsNotable ClubsTitles